 - Click Initiate Peering.

 The peering connection is created with a status of Pending.

-To complete a Pending AWS peering connection, you need to sign in to AWS, accept the peering request, and add a routing table entry.
+To complete a Pending GCP peering connection, you need to sign in to GCP and create a peering connection.

 What you need

-The CIDR address of the YugabyteDB Managed VPC you are peering with.
+The Project ID and VPC network name of the YugabyteDB Managed VPC you are peering with.

-To accept the peering request, do the following:
+In the Google Cloud Console, do the following:

-Click Actions and choose Accept request to display the Accept VPC peering connection request window.
+Click Continue to display the Create peering connection details.